 How to maintain a healthy weight

-If you eat and drink more kilojoules than your body uses through metabolism, exercise and day-to-day activities, the spare energy is stored as fat and you put on weight.
+If you eat and drink more energy (kilojoules) than your body uses through metabolism, exercise and day-to-day activities, the spare energy is stored as fat and you put on weight.

-- having too many unhealthy foods and drinks high in kilojoules, added fat or sugars, e.g. sugary drinks, takeaway foods, potato chips, pies, cakes and sweets
+- Limit unhealthy foods and drinks high in kilojoules, added fat or sugars, e.g. sugary drinks, fast food or takeaway foods, potato chips, pies, cakes and sweets.

-- having large food portions or eating more often than your body needs
+- Avoid large food portions or eating more often than your body needs.

-- being too sedentary, e.g. watching television or using computers for long periods of time.
+- Cut down on sedentary time, e.g. watching television or using computers for long periods of time.

 If you are above a healthy weight, focus on making realistic and long-term changes to your current eating and activity patterns.

 Avoid fad diets and extreme exercise plans.
 Being active and following a healthy eating and drinking plan most of the time is a good start.
-If you need more help, see your general practitioner (GP) or find a dietitian.
+If you need more help, see your general practitioner (GP) or a dietitian.